Dragonfly (Titan space probe): Trajectory

-Dragonfly is expected to launch in June 2027, and will take seven years to reach Titan, arriving by 2034.
-The spacecraft will perform a gravity assist flyby of Venus, and three passes by Earth to gain additional velocity.
-The spacecraft will be the first dedicated outer solar system mission to not visit Jupiter as it will not be within the flight path at the time of launch.
+Dragonfly is expected to launch in July 2028 on Falcon Heavy and to take six years to reach Titan, arriving by 2034.
+The spacecraft will perform a gravity assist flyby of Earth to gain additional velocity on its way to Titan.
+The spacecraft would be the first dedicated outer Solar System mission not to visit Jupiter, as this traditional means of gravity assisted flyby will not be usefully close to the anticipated flight path to Saturn.

 Entry and descent

-The cruise stage will separate from the entry capsule ten minutes before encountering Titan's atmosphere.
-The lander will descend to the surface of Titan using an aeroshell and a series of two parachutes, while the spent cruise stage will burn up in uncontrolled atmospheric entry.
-The duration of the descent phase is expected to be 105minutes.
-The aeroshell is derived from the Genesis sample return capsule, and the PICA heat shield is similar to MSL and Mars 2020 design and will protect the spacecraft for the first 6 minutes of its descent.
+The cruise stage is to separate from the entry capsule ten minutes before encountering Titan's atmosphere.
+The lander would then descend to the surface of Titan using an aeroshell and a series of two parachutes, while the spent cruise stage would burn up in uncontrolled atmospheric entry.
+The duration of the descent phase is expected to be 105 minutes.
+The aeroshell is derived from the Genesis sample return capsule and the PICA heat shield is similar to MSL and Mars 2020 design and should protect the spacecraft for the first six minutes of its descent.

-At a speed of Mach 1.5, a drogue parachute will deploy, to slow the capsule to subsonic speeds.
-Due to Titan's comparably thick atmosphere and low gravity, the drogue chute phase will last for 80 minutes.
-A larger main parachute will replace the drogue chute when the descent speed is sufficiently low.
-During the 20 minutes on the main chute, the lander will be prepared for separation.
-The heat shield will be jettisoned, the landing skids will be extended, and sensors such as radar and lidar will be activated.
-At an altitude of 1.2 km, the lander will be released from its parachute, for a powered flight to the surface.
-The specific landing site and flight operation will be performed autonomously.
-This is required since the high gain antenna will not be deployed during descent, and because communication between Earth and Titan takes 70-90 minutes, each way.
+At a speed of Mach 1.5, a drogue parachute is to deploy, to slow the capsule to subsonic speeds.
+Due to Titan's comparatively thick atmosphere and low gravity, the drogue chute phase should last for 80 minutes.
+A larger main parachute is to replace the drogue chute when the descent speed is sufficiently low.
+During the 20 minutes on the main chute, the lander is to be prepared for separation.
+The heat shield is to be jettisoned, the landing skids are to be extended, and sensors such as radar and lidar are to be activated.
+At an altitude of 1.2 km, the lander should be released from its parachute for a powered flight to the surface.
+The specific landing site and flight operation are to be performed autonomously.
+This is required since the high gain antenna would not be deployed during descent, and because communication between Earth and Titan takes 70-90 minutes in each direction.

 Landing site

-The Dragonfly rotorcraft will land initially in dunes to the southeast of the Selk impact structure at the edge of the dark region called Shangri-La.
-It will explore this region in a series of flights of up to 8 km each, and acquire samples from compelling areas with a diverse geography.
-After landing it will travel to the Selk impact crater, where in addition to tholin organic compounds, there is evidence of past liquid water.
+The Dragonfly rotorcraft should land initially in dunes to the southeast of the Selk impact structure at the edge of the dark region called Shangri-La.
+It is planned to explore this region in a series of flights of up to 8 km each and acquire samples from compelling areas with a diverse geography.
+After landing, it is planned to travel to the Selk impact crater, where in addition to tholin organic compounds, there is evidence of past liquid water.